 In a surplus of immigrant values, diverging multiculturalism and all that jazz, the “American dream” was the ethic of the age, an Ideal that overwhelmed the traditions of old, and simmered that melting pot of culture with a mutual trajectory for goods as good.
 Yet an alleged stubbornness to “ancient ways” provoked the sons and daughters to challenge authority with what was assumed to be the latest convention of liberation: moral relativism.
 The roaring twenties were uproar, without a doubt, and jazz clubs would soon house that sense of looseness, as it were, from those cultural restrictions.
 It was a clash of culturalism, old ideals versus the new, which to the few, was nothing new at all.
 Tradition pitched, “there is nothing new under the sun”, in spite of that catchy melody modernization was tuning in the kids of tomorrow, “For those whose faces are turned toward the past, the years roll by unheeded – their lives unchanged.”
 To the modern folk, it was all a matter of perspective; that timbre of the time was God’s honest truth – and still is today.
 As ambience grew into ballad, the moment-by-moment appetite for “buy now, pay later” would soon take credit for the Great Depression – and all things won were lost; that American Dream was shelved.”

-To skip forward a generation, since the division of church and state, ‘modernization’ and the economic upsurge of rational-secularized bureaucracy, representative governments, the welfare state and a greater access to commodities have reduced the social need for that cosmic vending machine – God – supplementing the “vestiges of superstitious dogma” for scientific rhetoric, political doctrine and material prosperity.
+To skip forward a generation, since the division of church and state, ‘modernization’ and the economic upsurge of rational-secularized bureaucracy, representative governments, the welfare state and a greater access to commodities have reduced the social need for that cosmic vending machine – God – supplementing the “vestiges of superstitious dogma” for philosophical rhetoric, political doctrine and material prosperity.
 In comparison to agrarian societies, postindustrial civilizations show that alarming decrease in religiosity.
-Such inference suggests with the rise of scientific dissemination under philosophical secularization paired with a greater resource of commodities, God subsequently converted into a theory amidst other theory.
+Such inference suggests with the rise of philosophical secularization paired with a greater resource of commodities, God subsequently converted into a theory amidst other theory.
 People trust social norms, state recognition and the status quo, so to speak, as a means to live life comfortably.
 And in this particular case, the American Dream is one of the most predominant undercurrents of the national embroidery.

 Now I cannot blame the “Dream” for human conduct, in proper context that definition is not controversial.
 It is however an issue as a social initiative when that Dream is juxtaposed to the nature of what we believe to be real, true and virtuous because it means something very different.
 It is “success and prosperity” for what? – And for whom I might add?
 With the spike in moral relativism lured by the “love of money” and bolstered by the idea that material prosperity equals happiness, the means, motive and passion for living life quickly isolated normal intent to be about achieving goods and not being good all in the name of self-obsessed pleasure.